 We are currently a party to several legal proceedings filed against us.
 We are also subject to labor-related lawsuits filed by current and former employees in connection with pension plans and retirement benefits.
-For example, as of December 31, 2017, Ecopetrol S.A. was a party to 3,169 legal proceedings relating to civil, administrative, environmental, tax, and labor claims filed against us in courts and arbitration tribunals, of which 396 met the accounting threshold for an accrual provision.
-Additionally, Ecopetrol S.A.'s subsidiaries were a party to 1,190 legal proceedings relating to civil, administrative, environmental, tax, and labor claims filed against them of which 18 met the accounting threshold for an accrual provision.
+As of December 31, 2018, Ecopetrol S.A. was a party to 4,681 legal proceedings relating to civil, administrative, environmental, tax, and labor claims, of which 3,279 were filed against us in the Colombian courts and arbitration tribunals and of which 386 had an accrual provision.
 We allocate substantial amounts of money and time to defend against these claims, in which the claimants often seek substantial sums of money as well as other remedies.
-See Note 23 to our consolidated financial statements and see section Risk Review-Legal Proceedings and Related Matters.
+See Note 21 to our consolidated financial statements and see section Risk Review-Legal Proceedings and Related Matters.
 In addition, in accordance with Colombian law, we and our employees are subject to surveillance and investigations by certain administrative control entities in Colombia, which are intended to determine whether public funds have been misused, mismanaged or misappropriated or whether they have been used in compliance with applicable law.
 Such investigations may divert the attention of management and subject the Company to reputational risk and increase difficulties in retaining talent.
 See section Risk Review-Legal Proceedings and Related Matters.